progressdb/ProgressDB/README.md

 ## Why ProgressDB?

-ProgressDB is built specifically for chat threads and makes common chat workflows simple and fast:
+ProgressDB is built specifically for chat threads and makes common chat workflows & workloads simple and fast:

 - Start a thread by sending a message — the database will auto-create the thread for you.
 - Built-in message versioning, edits, replies, reactions, and soft-deletes.